-We recently moved 500 miles away from family & friends in search of a new life, to somewhere we could only get to by boat or a 5 mile walk.
+We recently moved 500 miles away from family and friends in search of a new life, to somewhere we could only get to by boat or a five-mile walk.

-We’ve now been living in a one room byre on a peninsular in the Scottish Highlands since July last year.
+We’ve now been living in a one-room byre on a peninsula in the Scottish Highlands since July last year.

 We have no bathroom, just an outside toilet.
 Our heat is from a log burner and we cook on a hob using bottled gas.

 Adjoining the byre is a two-bedroom traditional croft house in need of major renovation in which there’s an old oven that I use to bake my bread.
 For the first couple of months until we had our wind turbine installed we managed without electricity, we also now have broadband.